 I was born in Goa, India; I'm currently writing my doctoral dissertation on small gauge filmmaking in Mexico during the 20th century.
 I explore the origins of amateur formats, tracing their history and coexistence alongside the Golden Age of Mexican Cinema until 1960.
 I argue and demonstrate that small gauge film brought in newer cinematic cultures in Mexico as against mainstream, commercial movies - that were dominant in this period.
 I make my arguments in the background of the transfer of small gauge technologies between the U.S. and Mexico, both in terms of machines and ideas.

 I study and teach the history of media technologies, documentary, non theatrical film and of course, Latin American Cinema.
 I have published my academic work in Spectator, Alphaville, amongst other places.
 I am passionate about the visual cultures of science, technology, and medicine; I have an essay forthcoming in the U.S. National Library of Medicine's (NLM) Medicine on Screen section.
 I graduated as a family physician from Seth G.S.
 Medical College and K.E.M.
 Hospital in Mumbai, India.
 Before starting graduate school in Seattle, I was a stocks, bonds, and currency markets journalist at The Economic Times in Mumbai.

 This summer 2021, I am teaching a course called "Cinema as Technology."
-Disclaimer: I'm not a techno futurist.
+I'm excited.

 Follow me on Twitter. @fast_learner